gatsbyjs/gatsby/packages/gatsby-plugin-google-tagmanager/README.md

     resolve: `gatsby-plugin-google-tagmanager`,
     options: {
       id: 'YOUR_GOOGLE_TAGMANAGER_ID',
-      // This value defaults to false but if you change it to true,
+      // Include GTM in development.
-      // your GTM snippet will render in your development env.
+      // Defaults to false meaning GTM will only be loaded in production.
       includeInDevelopment: false
     },
   },